HL7/fhir-extensions/input/pagecontent/StructureDefinition-device-alertDetection-intro.md

 * A current effective date, over a historical or absent effective date;
 * An occurrence of this extension on a DeviceMetric instance, over an occurrence on mid-level Device, over an occurrence on a top-level Device.

-Note:
+Notes:

-  There is potential for contradictory interpretation of "more specific" (such as whether an "all priorities" activation state specified at the DeviceMetric level is more specific than a particular priority activation state specified at the Device level); feedback is requested on whether additional guidance is needed when multiple occurrences could apply.
+* There is potential for contradictory interpretation of "more specific" (such as whether an "all priorities" activation state specified at the DeviceMetric level is more specific than a particular priority activation state specified at the Device level); feedback is requested on whether additional guidance is needed when multiple occurrences could apply.
+* Due to potential for confusion, "duplicate" extensions, e.g. having the same alert code and priority, should be avoided.